Want to open a gym?

 There are so many ways to improve your income streams, that’s for sure.
 But don’t bite off more than you can chew in the beginning by seeing dollar signs flash before your eyes.

-Of all the things you need to do first, establishing your own business is the most important.
-Do the one thing you do (provide personal training) well in your new environment and then go from there as your business establishes itself and you look to expand.
+Establishing your own business is the most important of all the things you need to do first.
+Do the one thing you do (provide personal training) well in your new environment, and then go from there as your business establishes itself and you look to expand.

 Looking at it long-term

-Or, you might simply want to afford your members the best local gym experience they can find.
+Or, you might want to afford your members the best local gym experience they can find.

 The easiest way to put your long-term vision into practice is by devising a plan of action.
 This can be one that covers the next year, five-years or even ten-years, for example.

 Ask yourself why you are aiming to be your own boss?

 Strangely enough, many people who want to be their own boss don’t often take the time to think about why they are doing so.